Dr Hua Li

 Pure ionic liquids are very expensive.
 The high cost limits their extensive application in industry.
 The problem can be solved by applying ionic liquids as lubricant additives, where small amounts can markedly improve the tribological performance of commercially cheap base oils.

 Tribology (friction) at both nanoscale and macroscale will be investigated so as to reveal how the ions of ionic liquids alter the lubricity at the oil-solid interfaces.
-The details of my research focus are described in the attached research proposal.

 - Master of Engineering (Biomedical Engineering), Tianjin University - China